 You can see why software developers need to collaborate closely with the customer.
 In fact, in the Scrum methodology, i.e., a popular technique for Agile development, engineers work in small closely-knit cross-functional teams.
 Developers and testers work together in these “Scrum teams” along with customers.

 Many organizations actually prefer such teams for better collaboration.
 You can read more about such teams in “How to build a Scrum development team?”.

 Implementing this kind of close collaboration in closely-knit teams requires field expert development teams since it’s too hard to build such teams with inexperienced freelance software engineers.

 5. The level of technical expertise needed in the project

 Some projects require medium-level technical expertise on the part of programmers, however, some other projects need a high degree of technical knowledge.

 The difference between an excellent software developer and a good software developer is usually the advancement provided by an attitude that is focused on continuous learning vs. one that is focused purely on getting the job done so that they can go home.

 Technology evolves rapidly, therefore, programmers need to continuously invest in learning.
 That’s not easy since it requires a structured and systematic approach to learning.
 Read more about it in “How to keep up to date as a software developer”.

-When you hire freelancers, you don’t quite know if they continuously invest in learning.
-However, reputed software development companies need to stay ahead of the competition in the market.
+When you hire a freelance software developer, you don’t quite know if they continuously invest in self-development and learning.
+However, reputed software development companies need to stay ahead of the competition in the market and have the best tech talent.
 Therefore, the best software development companies focus on the following: